Back to stories list

 … the clouds had disappeared along with his friend, the old man.

-Mbongolo yakazyiba cakucita.
+Mbongolo yakacizyiba cakucita.

 Donkey finally knew what to do.

-Panuma punda alishibe ifyakucita.
+Panuma Punda alishibe ifyakucita.

 Donkey found his mother, alone and mourning her lost child.
 They stared at each other for a long time.
 And then hugged each other very hard.